 Under the terms of the agreement, bp will provide ENN with 300,000 tonnes per year of pipeline gas re-gasified from LNG for two years from 1 January 2021 in Guangdong.
 The LNG will be received and re-gasified through the LNG receiving terminal of Guangdong Dapeng LNG Company Limited (GDLNG) where bp holds regasification capacity.

-Dev Sanyal, executive vice president of bp gas & low carbon energy, said: “Our strategy is to integrate energy value chains and, with this transaction, we have created an innovative model that integrates upstream gas resources, transportation and trading, into downstream markets in China.
+Dev Sanyal, executive vice president of bp gas & low energy, said: “Our strategy is to integrate energy value chains and, with this transaction, we have created an innovative model that integrates upstream gas resources, transportation and trading, into downstream markets in China.
 This is the first time an international energy company will re-gasify LNG through a Chinese terminal and also directly supply gas to customers.
 We look forward to further cooperating with ENN and contributing to China’s ever-growing energy demand.”